 What is the best way to support your endocannabinoid system?
 Popping prescription pills with unwelcome side effects (tingling of feet, changes in appetite, constipation, dizziness, dry mouth, headaches, mental slowness, weakness and stomach pains are just part of the list) is not the answer.
 In fact, preclinical trials in 2014 of many kinds of prescription drugs, including corticosteroids, opioids and even nicotine did not recommend their use for supporting the endocannabinoid system.

-CBD oil is high in CBD, or cannabidiol, which is one of 113 different cannabinoids found in the cannabis plant.
-CBD from the hemp plant (which is how Functional Remedies makes its CBD oil for sale), is very different from CBD from the marijuana plant.
+Hemp oil is high in cannabinoids found in the cannabis plant.
+Oil from the hemp plant (which is how Functional Remedies makes its hemp oil for sale), is very different from oil from the marijuana plant.
 Marijuana is high in THC (which stands for tetrahydrocannabinoil) and is the compound that stimulates the appetite and provides a euphoric "high."
 THC can make it difficult for some people to sleep.

-To reap the benefits of CBD hemp oil, it's vital that you purchase a high-quality, natural product.
-CBD hemp oils usually come in three main delivery methods: a tincture, capsules and a salve.
+To reap the benefits of hemp oil, it's vital that you purchase a high-quality, natural product.
+Hemp oils usually come in three main delivery methods: a tincture, capsules and a salve.
 For sleep regularity, the tincture or the capsules are more appropriate.

 The products are then tested repeatedly before they hit the shelves to ensure the proper potency in each batch.
 One serving at the end of the day is a good initial serving size to determine results, increasing slowly if necessary.